phetsims/phet-info/doc/phet-development-overview.md

 7. Run `npm config set save false` so that package-lock.json files are not created.

 Now you can test modifying the simulation code and see the changes by refreshing the browser.
-You can also use this to test on remote devices after looking up your ip address Questions should be directed to the Devloping Interactive Simulations in HTML5 Google Group.
+You can also use this to test on remote devices after looking up your ip address.
+If developing on Chrome, note that it can be helpful to set "Disable cache (while DevTools is open)" (see the devtools settings).
+Questions should be directed to the Devloping Interactive Simulations in HTML5 Google Group.

 ## Getting Started (for macOS)